plioi/plioi.github.io/_posts/2013-02-07-composable-operations.markdown

 ## What Hurt Last Week

-The big example at the end of the <a href="http://www.headspring.com/patrick/whittling-parsley/">last post</a> just had to tell the user whether or not a string was a single letter surrounded by parentheses.
+The big example at the end of the [last post](http://www.headspring.com/patrick/whittling-parsley/) just had to tell the user whether or not a string was a single letter surrounded by parentheses.
 Despite being a simple pattern, the code involved was quite large and annoying to write.

 Recall the Parser&lt;T&gt; interface: